Matt54/CreateMetadataFile/README.md

 # CreateMetadataFile
-Creates a cvs metadata file from a directory of classified data files
+Creates a cvs metadata file from a directory of categorized data files